phlib/console-process/README.md

 There are 2 implementations.

 1. Background command.
 Allows a process to be interrupted using the signal handler.
 2. Daemon command.
-Builds on the Background command to allow forking the process.
+Builds on the Background command to allow forking (detaching) the process.

 ## Install